Plutonomicon/cardano-transaction-lib/doc/faq.md

 ### Q: What are the common reasons behind BalanceInsufficientError?

 Most contracts require at least two UTxOs to run (one will be used as a collateral).
-If you use a wallet with only one UTxO, e.g. a new wallet you just funded from the faucet, you need to send yourself at least 5 tAda to create another UTxO for the collateral.
+If you use a wallet with only one UTxO, e.g. a new wallet you just funded from the faucet, you need to send yourself at least 5 Ada to create another UTxO for the collateral.

+Another thing to keep in mind is that due to [min-ada requirements](https://docs.cardano.org/native-tokens/minimum-ada-value-requirement/), the amount of Ada that is required to be *consumed* by a Tx is higher than the amount that must be *spent*, because CTL creates change UTxOs.
+The amount of Ada that should be present on a wallet depends on a number of factors, including the amount and quantity of tokens in the users wallet.

+### Q: CTL consumed my collateral

+CTL does not consume wallet collateral normally, but it still can happen.

+In order to get the collateral UTxO, CTL uses the wallet and then marks the returned UTxO as locked internally.
+But some wallets (e.g. Gero) do not return the collateral the moment it is set, waiting for Tx confirmation first.
+In case a collateral is set right before the contract is started, CTL can accidentally spend the collateral, because we rely on CTL's own query layer to get a list of available UTxOs, and the wallet state may lag behind it, not returning the collateral to filter out at that moment.

 ## Time-related